 - 1 tablespoon garlic-infused olive oil

 - 1–2 teaspoons sambal oelek

 - 1 tablespoon cooking oil (or more as needed // I use avocado oil)

 - 1 cup thinly sliced Chinese cabbage (aka napa cabbage)

-- In a small bowl, whisk together tamari sauce, olive oil, tomato paste, brown sugar, optional fish sauce, and sambal oelek.
-Adjust flavors, to taste, and set aside.
+- In a small bowl, whisk together soy sauce, brown sugar (omit if using Kecap Manis/sweet soy sauce), garlic-infused oil, tomato paste, optional fish sauce, and sambal oelek.

 - Heat cooking oil in a large frying pan over medium-high heat.
 Once hot, add diced carrots and cook for 3 minutes.
 Stir in shredded cabbage and cook 1 minute more.
 Add sauce and leftover cooked rice.
-While continuing to cook, stir everything together until rice is well-coated with the sauce mixture.
+While continuing to cook, stir everything together until the rice is well-coated with the sauce.

 - If omitting eggs, cover rice mixture and continue to cook until rice is hot.

-- Serve warm with cucumber slices and lime wedges and garnish with sliced green onions (green parts only) and optional red pepper flakes.
+- Serve warm with optional sliced cucumbers, lime wedges, green onion tops (green parts only), and red pepper flakes.

 - Category: Main Dish

 Keywords: One dish, entree, supper, dinner